Middle East Last Minute Cruise Deals (2021): Last Minute Cruises to the Middle East - Cruise Critic

 Get Back to Getting Away with Holland America Line

-Popular Middle East cruises often sail to Athens, Dubai, Genoa, Limassol and Abu Dhabi during their cruise itinerary.
-Middle East cruises could leave from Barcelona and Genoa.
+Popular Middle East cruises often sail to Barcelona, Athens, Dubai, Genoa and Abu Dhabi during their cruise itinerary.
+Middle East cruises could leave from Barcelona, Genoa and Lisbon.
 Most commonly, Middle East cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.